pingcap/docs/dev/tidb-in-kubernetes/upgrade/tidb-cluster.md

 ## Force an upgrade of TiDB cluster

-If the PD cluster is unavailable due to factors such as PD configuration error, PD image tag error and NodeAffinity, then [scaling the TiDB cluster](/dev/tidb-in-kubernetes/scale-in-kubernetes.md), [upgrading the TiDB cluster](#upgrade-the-version-of-tidb-cluster) and [changing the TiDB cluster configuration](#change-the-configuration-of-tidb-cluster) cannot be operated.
+If the PD cluster is unavailable due to factors such as PD configuration error, PD image tag error and NodeAffinity, then [scaling the TiDB cluster](/dev/tidb-in-kubernetes/scale-in-kubernetes.md), [upgrading the TiDB cluster](#upgrade-the-version-of-tidb-cluster) and [changing the TiDB cluster configuration](#change-the-configuration-of-tidb-cluster) cannot be done successfully.

 In this case, you can use `force-upgrade` (the version of TiDB Operator must be later than v1.0.0-beta.3) to force an upgrade of the cluster to recover cluster functionality.

-The specific steps are as follows:
+First, set `annotation` for the cluster:

 {{< copyable "shell-regular" >}}